RakhithJK/dbeaver-dbeaver-wiki/PostgreSQL.md

 DBeaver also supports PostgreSQL extensions such as **EDB**, **Google Cloud SQL for PostgreSQL** and **Fujitsu Enterprise Postgres**.
 You must select the appropriate driver in the **Select Database** window for these extensions.

+DBeaver communicates with the PostgreSQL server using a specific driver.
+While it supports all versions of PostgreSQL, the appropriate driver must be chosen.
+For PostgreSQL versions below 8.x, use the deprecated **PostgreSQL (old)** driver.
+For newer versions, simply use the **PostgreSQL** driver.
+DBeaver also accommodates PostgreSQL extensions such as **EDB**, **Google Cloud SQL for PostgreSQL** and **Fujitsu Enterprise Postgres**.
+To use these extensions, select the corresponding driver in the Select Database window.

 ![](images/database/postgresql/postgre-drivers.png)

 ### Table of contents: